darrenshiel/Udacity-Movie-Trailer-Project/README.md

 The following files are used:

 * Media.py - This  provides movie related information
-* Entertainment_center.py - Imports both media and Fresh_tomatoes.py
+* Entertainment_center.py - This file is used to generate the project output Darrens_movies.html
 * Fresh_tomatoes.py - contains styles and scripting for the page
 * Darrens_movies.html - generated HTML to preview movies and trailers